 Not many people endure in a lifetime what Gracie Evans has gone through as a child.
 At just six months old, Gracie suffered a major stroke that impaired the left side of her body, making it difficult to walk, let alone ride a bike without training wheels like she so desperately wanted.

 She and her family knew they had a long journey ahead to reclaim her mobility.
-Our Ability team, including lead practitioner, Tyler Cook, CO, MPO, took to their side and embarked on that journey together.
+Our Ability team took to their side and embarked on that journey together.

 Progress Made Step-by-Step